tempest-raven/tempest-raven/README.md

-# SonnyDataBrowser
+# Sonny Data Browser

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7 and then updated to version 18.2.2.

 ## Development server